RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/shared/core/slots.md

 bool_from_any(x: Any) -> bool
 ```

-Converts bool/float/int/str to bool or raises error
+Converts bool/float/int/str to bool or raises error.

 ## ListSlot Objects